- Admissions & Aid

 Through the HDS Field Education Program, students receive supervised experience in one or more of about 200 faith communities, nonprofit agencies, and educational organizations.
 The sites are carefully selected and represent a wide range of missions, affiliations, and professional fields.

-In consultation with faculty and denominational advisers, students design highly individualized plans of study meeting their specific professional and intellectual interests.
+In consultation with faculty and denominational counselors, students design highly individualized plans of study meeting their specific professional and intellectual interests.

 Harvard University and the Boston Theological Institute